 The Music Industry Clinic is unfortunately at capacity and is no longer accepting applications for Spring 2019.
 To join our mailing list and stay up to date on when we will begin accepting applications, please e-mail us at firstname.lastname@example.org.

 The Music Industry Clinic ("MIC") provides free legal services for qualifying musicians and other members of the music industry in the Los Angeles area.
 MIC provides UCLA Law students with the opportunity to represent clients in real-life music transactional matters under the supervision of experienced music attorneys.
-We launched MIC in the Spring 2018 semester, and, after receiving an overwhelmingly positive response from the local music community, we are happy to once again be accepting applicants for the Spring 2019 semester.
+We launched MIC in the Spring 2018 semester, and, after receiving an overwhelmingly positive response from the local music community, we have continued our mission to support our students and the LA music community in 2019.

 If you are a musician, songwriter, producer, independent label owner, or other individual involved in the music industry and not currently represented by an attorney, we hope to be able to work with you in the future!

-If you don't want to apply at this time but would like to stay informed on other MIC events, please email us at email@example.com to be added to our mailing list.
+While we are currently at capacity and not able to accept applications at this time, if you would like to stay informed on other MIC events (including when we reopen our applications), please email us at email@example.com to be added to our mailing list.

 - MIC has limited capacity and will not be able to accept all qualified applicants for its services.

 - MIC only provides free legal services for transactional matters and is unable at this time to accept clients for litigation matters (e.g. alleged copyright infringement)